ellinababayan/R2D2_prototype/README.md

 2. **Home.jsx**: The main landing page of the application, which includes the Navbar, Header, and other sections showcasing features and benefits.

-3.**Navbar.jsx**: A navigation bar component that includes links to different pages of the application, such as Home and Join.
+3. **Navbar.jsx**: A navigation bar component that includes links to different pages of the application, such as Home and Join.

 4. **Header.jsx**: The header component that typically appears at the top of the home page.
 It includes a video background and a call-to-action button.